Supporting Someone in Prison

 Visiting

-Check the visiting hours before attending, and make sure you don't bring any drugs, weapons, or other illegal items.
+Check the visiting hours before attending, and make sure you do not bring any drugs, weapons, or other illegal items.
 Be sure to attend at the beginning of a visiting window for the best chance of having a full visit.

 Depending on the facility, you may also be subjected to searches using a body scanner, metal detector, or drug-test swab kit.